 In like manner also, that women adorn themselves in modest apparel, with shamefacedness and sobriety; not with broided hair, or gold, or pearls, or costly array; 10 But (which becometh women professing godliness) with good works.

 Whose adorning let it not be that outward adorning of plaiting the hair, and of wearing of gold, or of putting on of apparel; 4 But let it be the hidden man of the heart, in that which is not corruptible, even the ornament of a meek and quiet spirit, which is in the sight of God of great price.

-This is not the place to discuss all of the teaching of these verses.
-And, admittedly, they do not directly speak of body-piercing.
+This is not the place to discuss all of the teachings of these verses.
+And, admittedly, they do not directly speak of body piercing.
 However, they do emphasize modesty in any kind of adorning for the body.
 Many of the practices we see today certainly go beyond modesty or moderation.